John Churchill, 1st Duke of Marlborough: Return to favour

 The representatives of France, Great Britain, and the Dutch Republic signed the Treaty of Utrecht on 11 April 1713 (N.S.) – the Emperor and his German allies, including the Elector of Hanover, continued with the war before finally accepting the general settlement the following year.
 The Treaty marked Britain's emergence as a great power.
 Domestically, however, the country remained divided between Whig and Tory, Jacobite and Hanoverian factions.
 By now Oxford and St John (Viscount Bolingbroke since 1712) – absorbed entirely by their mutual enmity and political squabbling – had effectively wrecked the Tory administration.
 Marlborough had been kept well informed of events while in exile and had remained a powerful figure on the political scene, not least because of the personal attachment the Queen still retained for him.
 After the death of his daughter Elizabeth from smallpox in March 1714, Marlborough contacted the Queen.
-Although the contents of the letter are unknown, it is possible that Anne may have summoned him home.
+Although the contents of the letter are unknown, Anne may likely have summoned him home.
 Either way, it seems that an agreement was reached to reinstate the Duke in his former offices.

 Oxford's period of predominance was now at an end, and Anne turned to Bolingbroke and Marlborough to assume the reins of government and ensure a smooth succession.
-But beneath the weight of hostility the Queen's health, already fragile, rapidly deteriorated, and on 1 August 1714 (O.S.) – the day the Marlboroughs returned to England – she died.
+However, under the weight of hostility the Queen's health, already fragile, rapidly deteriorated, and on 1 August 1714 (O.S.) – the day the Marlboroughs returned to England – she died.
 The Privy Council immediately proclaimed the Elector of Hanover King George I of Great Britain.
 The Jacobites had proved incapable of action; what Daniel Defoe called the "solidity of the constitution" had triumphed, and the regents chosen by George prepared for his arrival.

 Death

 The Duke's return to favour under the House of Hanover enabled him to preside over the defeat of the 1715 Jacobite rising from London (although it was his former assistant, Cadogan, who directed the operations).
-But his health was fading, and on 28 May 1716 (O.S.), shortly after the death of his daughter Anne, Countess of Sunderland, he suffered a paralytic stroke at Holywell House.
+However, his health was fading, and on 28 May 1716 (O.S.), shortly after the death of his daughter Anne, Countess of Sunderland, he suffered a paralytic stroke at Holywell House.
 This was followed by another, more serious stroke in November, this time at a house on the Blenheim estate.
-The Duke recovered somewhat, his speech had become mildly impaired, but it was not severe and continued to improve over time and his mind remained as sharp and clear as ever.
+The Duke recovered somewhat, his speech had become slightly impaired, but it was not severe and continued to improve over time and his mind remained as sharp and clear as ever.
 He recovered enough to ride out to watch the builders at work on Blenheim Palace and attend the Lords to vote for Oxford's impeachment.